Bevans

 Those who are familiar with the geology of Kent know the almost inexhaustible supplies of chalk and clay which abound in this neighbourhood, and it is not surprising to learn that the Bevans management are free of all worry as to future supplies of the necessary raw materials.

-The clay now being used is dug by steam navvy from a deposit of London clay about two miles away (Note B3), and is immediately tipped into washmills and reduced to a thin slurry with about 60 per cent. of water.
+The clay now being used is dug by steam navvy from a deposit of London clay about two miles away (Note B3), and is immediately tipped into washmills and reduced to a thin slurry with about 60% of water.
 This fluid clay is then pumped to storage tanks at the (main) washmill, which is in the chalk quarry about half-way to the works.
 Here the chalk is dug by an electrically-operated navvy weighing 70 tons, which digs 3½ cubic yards of chalk at one bite and deposits it in 10-ton railway wagons, trains of which are hauled by steam locomotives a short distance to a combined electric hoist and tippler which picks them up bodily and tips their contents into the first of a series of heavy washmills.

 The required proportion of clay slurry is pumped into the same mill from the storage tanks adjoining, and the two materials are then mechanically mixed while the chalk is being reduced to a very fine state of subdivision by the revolving harrows in the washmill.
-The resulting mixture of chalk and clay slurry contains about 40 per cent. of water and leaves the first washmill when it is fine enough to pass through the surrounding screens, passing in succession through three other mills, each of which has finer screens than its predecessor.
+The resulting mixture of chalk and clay slurry contains about 40% of water and leaves the first washmill when it is fine enough to pass through the surrounding screens, passing in succession through three other mills, each of which has finer screens than its predecessor.
 The slurry when it leaves the final mills goes to mixing and storage tanks adjoining where its composition is again checked (Note B4).

 It is pumped nearly a mile through two pipe-lines to the final series of storage tanks at the works.
 These tanks, of which there are six, are situated immediately at the upper end of the rotary kilns, and the slurry gravitates from them to the boots of the four bucket elevators which deliver it at sufficient height to enable a gravity feed to the rotary kilns.
 The slurry storage and mixing tanks are of standard type throughout, 66 ft. in diameter and 11 ft. deep, and are continuously agitated (Note B5).